Julie Freeman, PhD

 - Artist-in-residence at Microsystems and Nanotechnology Centre, Cranfield University, supported by a Wellcome Trust Arts Award.
 2007-2009

-- Steering group member of FreqOUT! an innovative London based community education programme for young people.
+- Chairperson and steering group member of FreqOUT! a London based community education programme for young people.
 It seeks to explore the artistic and educational potential of wireless technology in order to engage socially excluded young people living in the 20% most deprived areas of the UK.
 2006-2010

-- Co-founder and Director of Studio Fish Ltd, one of the first artist-led organisations set-up solely to use digital media in creative and innovative ways.
+- Co-founder and Director of Studio Fish Ltd, one of the early artist-led organisations set-up solely to use digital media in creative and innovative ways.
 1994-2001

 - Graduate of the MA Digital Arts at the Lansdown Centre for Electronic Arts, Middlesex University, London.
 1997